scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--network-initial-timeout` (int):

 Initial timeout value of the adaptive timeout manager, in nanoseconds.
-The default value is: `600`.
+The default value is: `10000000000`.

 `--network-minimum-timeout` (int):

 Minimum timeout value of the adaptive timeout manager, in nanoseconds.
-The default value is: `5000`.
+The default value is: `500000000`.

 `--network-maximum-timeout` (int):

 Maximum timeout value of the adaptive timeout manager, in nanoseconds.
-The default value is: `10`.
+The default value is: `10000000000`.

-`--network-maximum-timeout` (float):
+`--network-timeout-multiplier` (float):

 Multiplier of the timeout after a failed request..
 The default value is: `1.1`.